• Skip to primary navigation

 • I’ve shredded, blanched and frozen the zucchini

-• I’ve made zucchini soup concentrate
+• I’ve made double chocolate zucchini oats (zoats)

 • I’ve made zucchini chips